Marietta Medical Malpractice Lawyer

 A doctor informing an elderly patient about injuries sustained during their medical procedure.Many people do not think twice about trusting a medical provider.
 Healthcare professionals, and especially doctors, are among the most trusted individuals.
 We only have one body, and we put our confidence in our healthcare providers to ensure we stay healthy.

 They are who we go to for help when we are sick or injured.
-There is a deep sense of betrayal when people in this specialized field neglect to treat us with the standard of care that everyone rightfully expects.
+There’s a profound sense of betrayal when individuals in this field fail to provide the level of care that every person deserves.

 According to a study by John Hopkins patient safety experts, over 250,000 people die every year from medical errors, making medical mistakes the third leading cause of death in the United States.